devguerreiro/portfolio/src/content/about/0_experiences.md

 emoji: "👨‍💻"
 ---

-I have been working as a developer since 2019, when I started a project on my college where I did learn Python and Django.
-In 2020 I find a free onsite course about Vue.js that was sponsored by a company called Conta Azul and I did it.
+I have been working as a developer since 2019, when I started a project in my college where I did learn Python and Django.
+In 2020 I found a free onsite course about Vue.js that was sponsored by a company called Conta Azul and I did it.

 <br/>